-Hospital or other health care facility formulary approvals for DSUVIA or Zalviso, if approved, in the United States may not be achieved, or could be subject to certain restrictions, which could make it difficult for us to sell our products.
+Hospital or other health care facility formulary approvals for DSUVIA or our product candidates, if approved, in the United States may not be achieved, or could be subject to certain restrictions, which could make it difficult for us to sell our products.

 Obtaining hospital or other health care facility formulary approvals can be an expensive and time-consuming process.
 We cannot be certain if and when we will obtain formulary approvals to allow us to sell our products into our target markets.
-In particular, the restrictions on our commercial and medical affairs teams' access to hospitals and other health care facilities could adversely impact the number of formulary approvals we anticipated achieving in 2020, and for as long as these restrictions remain in place, or new restrictions are implemented, we may have limited visibility or difficulties in obtaining these formulary approvals.
-Failure to obtain timely formulary approval will limit our commercial success.
-If we are successful in obtaining formulary approvals, we may need to complete evaluation programs whereby DSUVIA, or Zalviso, if approved, is used on a limited basis for certain patient types.
-The evaluation period may last several months and there can be no assurance that use during the evaluation period will lead to formulary approvals of DSUVIA, or Zalviso, if approved.
-Further, even successful formulary approvals may be subject to certain restrictions based on patient type or hospital protocol.
-Failure to obtain timely formulary approvals for DSUVIA, or Zalviso, if approved, would materially adversely affect our ability to attain or sustain profitable operations.
+In particular, the COVID-19-related restrictions on our commercial and medical affairs teams' access to hospitals and other health care facilities has adversely impacted the number of formulary approvals we achieved to date, and for as long as these restrictions remain in place, or new restrictions are implemented, we may have limited visibility or difficulties in obtaining these formulary approvals.
+Failure to obtain timely formulary approvals will limit our commercial success.
+In order to obtain formulary approvals, we often are required to complete evaluation programs whereby DSUVIA, or our product candidates, if approved, are used on a limited basis for certain patient types.
+The evaluation period may last several months and there can be no assurance that use during the evaluation period will lead to formulary approvals of DSUVIA, or our product candidates, if approved.
+Further, even successful formulary approvals are subject to certain restrictions based on patient type or hospital protocol.
+Failure to obtain timely formulary approvals for DSUVIA, or our product candidates, if approved, would materially adversely affect our ability to attain or sustain profitable operations.

-Coverage and adequate reimbursement may not be available for DSUVIA or Zalviso, if approved, in the United States, or DZUVEO or Zalviso in Europe, which could make it difficult for us, or our partners, to sell our products profitably.
+Coverage and adequate reimbursement may not be available for DSUVIA or our product candidates, if approved, in the United States, including Zalviso, or DZUVEO or Zalviso in Europe, which could make it difficult for us, or our partners, to sell our products profitably.

-Our ability to commercialize DSUVIA or Zalviso, if approved, in the United States, any future collaboration partner's ability to commercialize DZUVEO in Europe, or Grünenthal's ability to expand sales of Zalviso in Europe successfully will depend, in part, on the extent to which coverage and adequate reimbursement will be available from government payer programs at the federal and state levels, authorities, including Medicare and Medicaid, private health insurers, managed care plans and other third-party payers.
+Our ability to commercialize DSUVIA or our product candidates, if approved, in the United States, including Zalviso, and any collaboration partner's ability to commercialize DZUVEO or Zalviso in Europe successfully will depend, in part, on the extent to which coverage and adequate reimbursement will be available from government payer programs at the federal and state levels, authorities, including Medicare and Medicaid, private health insurers, managed care plans and other third-party payers.

 No uniform policy requirement for coverage and reimbursement for drug products exists among third-party payers in the United States or Europe.
 Therefore, coverage and reimbursement can differ significantly from payer to payer.
 As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our products to each payer separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
-Our inability to promptly obtain coverage and adequate reimbursement rates from third party payers could significantly harm our operating results, our ability to raise capital needed to commercialize our approved drugs and our overall financial condition.
+For products administered under the supervision of a physician, obtaining coverage and adequate reimbursement may be particularly difficult because of the higher prices often associated with such products.
+Additionally, separate reimbursement for the product itself or the treatment or procedure in which the product is used may not be available, which may impact utilization.
+Our inability to promptly obtain and sufficiently maintain coverage and adequate reimbursement rates from third party payers could significantly harm our operating results, our ability to raise capital needed to commercialize our approved drugs and our overall financial condition.